theobald-software/kb.theobald-software.github.io/content/_sap/authorizing-access-to-specific-reports.md

 This article shows how to set up access control for specific reports.<br>

 ### About
-To control the access to a report, an authorization group must be assigned to the report.<br>
+To control access to a report, an authorization group must be assigned to the report.<br>
 Access to the report can then be granted through the S_PROGRAM authorization object, see [SAP Note 338177](https://launchpad.support.sap.com/#/notes/338177).

 ### Authorizing Access to Specific Reports